Persian MS 942 (The John Rylands Library, The University of Manchester)

 Written primarily in shikastah mixed with nasta‘līq script in black with sub-headers in red.

-Many folios bear notes in a miniscule shikastah hand(s) in black written between the lines as well as marginalia in black and red.
+Many folios bear notes in a minuscule shikastah hand(s) in black written between the lines as well as marginalia in black and red.

-- Many folios bear interlinear notes in a miniscule black shikastah hand, as well as marginalia in black and red.
+Marginalia: Many folios bear interlinear notes in a minuscule black shikastah hand, as well as marginalia in black and red.

 -